sanemleb/deep_learning_project/README.md

 # REPLICATING THE PROJECT RESULTS IN JUPYTER NOTEBOOKS

-In order to replicate the results in a jupyter notebook there are 3 components.
+In order to replicate the results in a jupyter notebook there are 3 components.\
-1 - download the run_results_colab_modules.py
+2 - download the run_colab.ipynb\
-2 - download the run_colab.ipynb
+3 - download the deep_learning_notebook_files containing data and models\

-3 - download the deep_learning_notebook_files containing data and models
+Then upload the jupyter notebook to colab and mount the folder containing all necessary modules to run the code.
+The mounting lines are already included in the jupyter notebook

 # HPC SETUP NOTES